RenovoRx (NASDAQ:RNXT) Trading 3.7% Higher

-Shares of RenovoRx, Inc. (NASDAQ:RNXT – Get Free Report) were up 3.7% during mid-day trading on Friday .
+RenovoRx, Inc. (NASDAQ:RNXT – Get Free Report)’s stock price was up 3.7% on Friday .
 The stock traded as high as $1.42 and last traded at $1.41.
-Approximately 9,609 shares changed hands during mid-day trading, a decline of 87% from the average daily volume of 72,233 shares.
+Approximately 9,609 shares were traded during trading, a decline of 87% from the average daily volume of 72,233 shares.
 The stock had previously closed at $1.36.

-A number of equities research analysts recently issued reports on RNXT shares.
-Maxim Group reiterated a “hold” rating on shares of RenovoRx in a research report on Wednesday, November 15th.
-Alliance Global Partners started coverage on RenovoRx in a research report on Friday, February 2nd.
-They issued a “buy” rating and a $4.00 price objective on the stock.
+RNXT has been the subject of a number of analyst reports.
+Maxim Group reaffirmed a “hold” rating on shares of RenovoRx in a research note on Wednesday, November 15th.
+Alliance Global Partners initiated coverage on RenovoRx in a research note on Friday, February 2nd.
+They set a “buy” rating and a $4.00 price objective for the company.

 Institutional Inflows and Outflows

-A number of institutional investors have recently added to or reduced their stakes in the company.
-Nixon Peabody Trust Co. bought a new position in RenovoRx in the fourth quarter valued at $223,000.
-Vanguard Group Inc. increased its stake in RenovoRx by 34.7% in the third quarter.
-Vanguard Group Inc. now owns 74,733 shares of the company’s stock valued at $99,000 after acquiring an additional 19,250 shares during the last quarter.
-Charles Schwab Investment Management Inc. bought a new position in RenovoRx in the third quarter valued at $62,000.
-Geode Capital Management LLC increased its stake in RenovoRx by 16.6% in the first quarter.
-Geode Capital Management LLC now owns 42,100 shares of the company’s stock valued at $147,000 after acquiring an additional 5,993 shares during the last quarter.
-Finally, Armistice Capital LLC bought a new position in RenovoRx in the first quarter valued at $3,425,000.
-Institutional investors own 2.29% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Nixon Peabody Trust Co. acquired a new position in RenovoRx in the fourth quarter valued at about $223,000.
+Vanguard Group Inc. boosted its position in shares of RenovoRx by 34.7% during the third quarter.
+Vanguard Group Inc. now owns 74,733 shares of the company’s stock worth $99,000 after buying an additional 19,250 shares during the period.
+Charles Schwab Investment Management Inc. acquired a new position in shares of RenovoRx during the third quarter worth about $62,000.
+Geode Capital Management LLC boosted its position in shares of RenovoRx by 16.6% during the first quarter.
+Geode Capital Management LLC now owns 42,100 shares of the company’s stock worth $147,000 after buying an additional 5,993 shares during the period.
+Finally, Armistice Capital LLC acquired a new position in shares of RenovoRx during the first quarter worth about $3,425,000.
+2.29% of the stock is owned by institutional investors and hedge funds.

 RenovoRx, Inc, a clinical-stage biopharmaceutical company, focuses on developing therapies for the treatment of solid tumors.
 Its lead product candidate is RenovoGem, a drug and device combination consisting of intra-arterial gemcitabine and RenovoCath that is in Phase III clinical trials for the locally advanced pancreatic cancer.